facebookresearch/habitat-lab/habitat-lab/habitat/config/CONFIG_KEYS.md

 | habitat.task.actions.look_down |      In Navigation tasks only, this discrete action will rotate the robot's camera down by a fixed amount determined by the `habitat.simulator.tilt_angle` amount. |

 ## Navigation Measures
+A measure is a way to collect data about the environment at each step that is not sensor information.
+Measures can contain privileged information for the user (like a top down map) or for training (like rewards).
 The way one would add a measure to a configuration file would be by adding to the `defaults` list.
 For example:
 ```
 defaults: